tuvabjornberg/IOOPM-project-Minnesmastarna/proj/project_report.md

 TODO
 3.1 Inception
 In this section, discuss choice of process, how you went about learning the process, how you went about implementing the process.
+* SCRUM
+### How we implemented the process
+We decided to use the Scrum process.
+We decided this because it was something that we were familiar with, and had worked with before.
+The main gist of Scrum is to create sprints to follow, which was something that we planned very early on in the project.
+We did alter the way Scrum wants us to work, as we didn't have many daily scrums.
+This was due to us mostly working with the project at different times and different places, but we did let the group know if something major had been done that would affect everyone else.

+Our meetings at the end of the sprints were a mix of a sprint review, retrospective, as well as some touches to sprint planning.
+We would at these meetings go over what had been done in the sprint, and make sure that everyone knew what had happened at that sprint.
+This was also a time where we decided what the next sprint should focus on, and what each person should tackle in the next sprint.

+We made sure to have a few meetings during the sprints, these were happening frequently, and had structural similarities to a daily scrum.
+They were longer than a daily scrum should be, but the content was similar to what a daily scrum had.

+### Learning the process
+Because this was something that we were slightly used to, we didn't have to spend any time learning the process.

 3.2 Implementation
 In the current implementation of the reference counter, each allocation results in additional bytes being allocated in front of the bytes requested by the users as metadata.
 The meta is stored as a struct with a counter, a size variable, and a pointer to a destructor function.
 In an attempt to make the most of the least amount of bytes, the counter and the size variable are unsigned shorts.
 The reasoning behind the choice of an unsigned data type is that neither the counter nor the size should ever have a negative value.
 An unsigned short in C consists of 2 bytes and has a range of  [0, 65,535].
 In the current implementation, if an object’s counter reaches the upper limit of the interval, the object is deallocated.
 The size of a pointer is dependent on whether the program is running on a 32 or 64-bit machine.
 For the sake of this analysis, we will assume that the program is running on a 64-bit machine which is the more common out of the two, which would mean that the pointer is 8 bytes in size.